Supreme Court rules against foreign firm, in mystery case potentially linked to Mueller

 CLICK HERE TO GET THE FOX NEWS APP

-It remains uncertain if the justices would be asked in coming weeks to take on the broader legal questions raised by this issue, and how that might impact the special counsel's investigation.
+It remains uncertain if the justices would be asked in the coming weeks to take on the broader legal questions raised by this issue, and how that might impact the special counsel's investigation.